WCM-CancerImaging/DRO-BreastDCEMRI/README.md

-#Digital Reference Object Toolkit of Breast DCE-MRI
+# Digital Reference Object Toolkit of Breast DCE-MRI
+This is the official repository of Breast DRO Toolkit.

+## Get Started
 Download entire BreastDCE_DRO repo and run 'example.m'

 example.m